 13) Fender Custom Shop Barstool

 This Fender guitar stool is in a similar vein to the Taylor featured above in this list.
-The way in which they are similar is that they look really cool but lack the features to make them great for hours of practicing.
-For the price, you still get a really awesome guitar stool.
+The way in which they are similar is that they look really cool but lack the features to make them great for hours of practice.
+For the price, you still get a really awesome guitar stool and many Fender designs.

 Features of this Fender custom shop guitar stool include: